 For those looking for hardy garden plants that can survive such conditions, here are some beauties for your consideration.

-Lavender is another wonderful garden plant that does it all: beautiful smells lovely thrives when most flowers dry up, and can even be used in cooking and crafts.
-Despite the name, Lavender comes in a variety of colors, including the standard lavenders, blues, and white.
-Another hardy plant that tolerates various, often unwanted visitors, purple is wonderfully versatile, looking beautiful in desert-like gardens as well as in more lush climates.
+Lavender is another beautiful garden plant that does it all: beautiful smells, lovely thrives when most flowers dry up, and can even be used in cooking and crafts.
+Despite the name, Lavender comes in various colors, including standard lavenders, blues, and white.
+Another hardy plant that tolerates various, often unwanted visitors, purple, is wonderfully versatile, looking beautiful in desert-like gardens as well as in more lush climates.

-A little known but lovely perennial is Amsonia, also commonly called ‘blue star’ for its beautiful flowers.
+A little-known but lovely perennial is Amsonia, commonly called ‘blue star’ for its beautiful flowers.
 Tough and hardy, Amsonia blues in late spring, but also has the bonus of during beautiful shades of gold in autumn.
 Resistant to rabbits and deer, this beautiful flower is also enticing to butterflies and hummingbirds, adding beautiful colors to your garden all year round.

 Source of Information on Drought Tolerant Plants